Choosing the Right Metal Cable Railing Framework

 Center-to-center spacings of the cables vertically on the end posts should be 3-1/8″, to allow for cable flex within allowable limits to meet code requirements that a 4″ sphere shall not pass through at any point.

-RAILING FRAME COMPONENTS MATERIAL SPECIFICATIONS FOR RAILINGS WITH HORIZONTALLY RUN CABLES
+METAL CABLE RAILING FRAMEWORK COMPONENTS MATERIAL SPECIFICATIONS FOR RAILINGS WITH HORIZONTALLY RUN CABLES

 NOTE: We strongly recommend stainless steel for exterior applications.